Class 2

 What this means for vibe coders:

-You: "Then add a payment feature"
+You: "Then add payment functionality"

 The Math of Multiplication: Why It Crumbles at 5